pjeby/uneventful/README.md

         this.register(track(() => {
             // create effect(), job() or when() flows here
             // (They will all be stopped and resources cleaned
-            // up when the component is unloaded.)
+            // up when the component or plugin is unloaded.)
         }));
     }
 }